awsdocs/amazon-athena-user-guide/doc_source/msck-repair-table.md

 + Make sure that the IAM user or role has a policy with sufficient permissions to access Amazon S3, including the [https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_DescribeJob.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_DescribeJob.html) action\.
 For an example of which Amazon S3 actions to allow, see the example bucket policy in [Cross\-account Access in Athena to Amazon S3 Buckets](cross-account-permissions.md)\.
 + Make sure that the Amazon S3 path is in lower case instead of camel case \(for example, `userid` instead of `userId`\)\.
 + **Query timeouts** – `MSCK REPAIR TABLE` is best used when creating a table for the first time or when there is uncertainty about parity between data and partition metadata\.
 If you use `MSCK REPAIR TABLE` to add new partitions frequently \(for example, on a daily basis\) and are experiencing query timeouts, consider using [ALTER TABLE ADD PARTITION](alter-table-add-partition.md)\.
++ **Partitions missing from filesystem** – If you delete a partition manually in Amazon S3 and then run `MSCK REPAIR TABLE`, you may receive the error message Partitions missing from filesystem\.
+This occurs because `MSCK REPAIR TABLE` doesn't remove stale partitions from table metadata\.
+To remove the deleted partitions from table metadata, run [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md) instead\.
+Note that [SHOW PARTITIONS](show-partitions.md) similarly lists only the partitions in metadata, not the partitions in the file system\.

 The following sections provide some additional detail\.